 The black, rubber overpressure plug is located in the canner cover.
-It will automatically pop out and release steam in case the vent pipe becomes blocked and/or clogged and pressure cannot be released normally through the vent pipe.
+It will automatically pop out and release steam in case the vent pipe becomes blocked and pressure cannot be released normally through the vent pipe.

 8. CANNING-COOKING RACK